MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-session.md

 Sign-in frequency defines the time period before a user is asked to sign in again when attempting to access a resource.
 Administrators can select a period of time (hours or days) or choose to require reauthentication every time.

-Sign-in frequency setting works with apps that have implemented OAUTH2 or OIDC protocols according to the standards.
+Sign-in frequency setting works with apps that implement OAUTH2 or OIDC protocols according to the standards.
 Most Microsoft native apps for Windows, Mac, and Mobile including the following web applications follow the setting.

 - Word, Excel, PowerPoint Online
 - OneNote Online